ARE YOU READY FOR A JOB IN

-NOTE: Please check with a financial aid assistant or academic advisor to make sure you do not use all of your financial aid award, grant, etc., so that you have enough available to you to complete program.
+NOTE: Please check with a financial aid assistant or academic advisor to make sure you do not use all of your financial aid award, grant, etc., so that you have enough available to you to complete the program

-Job Placement Rate: The number of graduates employed in the radiologic sciences within 12 months of graduation, compared to the number of graduates actively seeking employment.
+The number of graduates employed in the radiologic sciences within twelve months of graduation, compared to the number of graduates actively seeking employment.

-Program Completion Rate: The number of students who completed the program compared to the number enrolled in the program initially.
+The number of students who complete the program compared to the number who enrolled in the program initially.

-The Paramedic Technology program is offered at our William J. Harrison Education Center.
-Students make take general education classes toward this degree at any of our four campuses, our five education centers, and online.
+The Radiologic Technology program is offered at our Forest Park campus.
+Students may take general education classes toward this degree at any of our four campuses, our five education centers, and online.